-Other plugins in the Kodi environment may even offer content that you want to hide using a VPN. this may include content that your ISP or government won’t authorize, or content that you’d like to have remain private.
-Kodi can also be used to stream pirated content, but NordVPN does not condone such usage.
+Other plugins in the Kodi environment may even offer content that you want to hide using a VPN.
+This may include content you’d like to remain private.

 In countries where ISPs regularly practice traffic-shaping or throttling, a VPN can help you achieve better streaming speeds.
 If an ISP finds that you’re streaming video, they can decide to slow down your traffic – either to improve overall network performance or to squeeze more money out of their clients.
 Using a VPN makes it difficult for them to do so because they can’t tell who’s streaming.

 Whatever the reason, it’s a good idea to secure your Kodi-enabled device with NordVPN.
-For some tips on how to use Kodi with NordVPN, click here.
+In our tutorial, you’ll find some tips on how to use Kodi with NordVPN.